 Symptoms: It depends on the type of infection.
 A bacterial ear infection will present a red rash on the ears and emit a bad odor or sticky discharge.
 Ringworm shows up as red, scaly, circular patches on the coat as well as the chest, ears, head, or back.
-Yeast infections often appear as red, itchy, smelly skin in moist environments, such as the ears or folds of the skin.
+Yeast infections often appear as red, itchy, smelly skin in moist environments, such as the skin.

-How to Treat It: Your vet may prescribe either oral or topical antibiotics and other medications.
+How to Treat It: Your vet may prescribe something.
 You may also have to disinfect your home and any areas your dog frequents, especially in the case of ringworm, which is transmissible to humans.

-Seeking professional medical advice is the best way to diagnose and treat your dog's rash.
+Seeking professional medical advice is the best way to help with your dog's rash.
 That said, incorporating some natural remedies can help improve your pet's condition and may even prevent flare-ups from happening in the first place.

-Regularly bathing your dog can be a big help when it comes to preventing and soothing dog rashes.
-Avoid harsh chemicals and opt for shampoos that use natural, soothing ingredients like colloidal oatmeal.
+Regularly bathing your dog can be a big help when it comes to preventing and helping dog rashes.
+Avoid harsh chemicals and opt for shampoos that use natural, ingredients like colloidal oatmeal.

 Frequent brushing and combing will remove dead skin, mats, and allergens while regularly using an OTIC ear cleanser can reduce the risk of ear infections.
 Just be sure to thoroughly dry your pup after bathing to ensure there isn't any excess moisture where hot spots or other issues can develop.